mozilla/protocol/src/pages/fundamentals/principles.md

 These are the guiding principles that inform our design decisions.

-The components, pages, and websites we create should be:
+The components, pages, and website we create should be:

 <img src="{{@root.baseurl}}/static/img/skinner.png" alt="" title="Not that kind of principle" style="float: right; margin: 0 20px 1em;">